fiolj/sparta/doc/web/compute_surf.rst

 Transparent surface elements:
 =============================

 This compute will tally information on particles that pass through transparent surface elements.
-The :ref:`Section 6.15<howto-transparent-surface>` doc page provides an overview of transparent surfaces and how to create them.
+The section :ref:`howto-transparent-surface` in :ref:`howto` page provides an overview of transparent surfaces and how to create them.

-The *n* and *nwt* value
-  are calculated the same for transparent surfaces.
+The ``n`` and ``nwt`` value are calculated the same for transparent surfaces.
 I.e. they are the count and weighted count of particles passing through the surface.

-The *mflux*, *ke*, *erot*. *evib*, and *etot* values are fluxes.
+The ``mflux``, ``ke``, ``erot``. ``evib``, and ``etot`` values are fluxes.
 For transparent surfaces, they are calculated for the incident particle as if they had struck the surface.
 The outgoing particle is ignored.
 This means the tally quantity is the flux of particles onto the outward face of the surface.
 No tallying is done for particles hitting the inward face of the surface.
 See :ref:`Section 6.15<howto-transparent-surface>` for how to do tallying in both directions.

 All the other values are calculated as described above.
 This means they will be zero, since the incident particle and outgoing particle have the same mass and velocity.